-During the 1997 fiscal year, there were two meetings of the Board of Directors.
+During the 1998 fiscal year, there were six meetings of the Board of Directors.
 A quorum of Directors was present, either in person or by telephonic hookup, for all of the meetings.
 Actions were also taken during the year by the unanimous written consent of the Directors.

-The members of the Audit Committee during 1997 were Messrs.
-Downer and Howard, neither of whom is an employee of the Company.
+The members of the Audit Committee during 1998 were Messrs.
+Howard and Downer (until September 1998) and Messrs.
+Knight and Rubin (from September 1998 through December 1998), neither of whom is an employee of the Company.
 The Audit Committee has been delegated the responsibility of reviewing with the independent auditors the plans and results of the audit engagement, reviewing the adequacy, scope and results of the internal accounting controls and procedures, reviewing the degree of independence of the auditors, reviewing the auditor's fees and recommending the engagement of the auditors to the full Board of Directors.

-The members of the Compensation Committee during 1997 were Messrs.
-Downer and Howard.
+The members of the Compensation Committee during 1998 were Messrs.
+Howard and Downer (until September 1998) and Messrs.
+Knight and Rubin (from September 1998 through December 1998).
 The Compensation Committee administers the Company's stock option plan and other corporate benefits programs.
 The Compensation Committee also reviews and approves bonuses, stock option grants, compensation philosophy and current competitive status, and executive officer compensation.